mainframed/fake3270/README.md

 This is fairly barebones.
 Ideally you can read this guide (http://www.tommysprinkle.com/mvs/P3270/index.htm) to understand tn3270 datastreams then edit fake3270.py line 72 to add your own TN3270 data.

+## Usage

+./fake3270.py

+then connect with any tn3270 client (x3270/c3270/TN3270-X/Attachmate, whatever).